xlcnd/isbnlib/README.rst

 1. These classes are optimized for one-calls to services and not for batch calls.
-However, is very easy to produce an high volume processing system using these classes, ``vias.multi`` and Redis.
+However, is very easy to produce an high volume processing system using these classes (use ``vias.multi``) and Redis.

 2. If you inspect the library, you will see that there are a lot of private modules (their name starts with '_').
 These modules **should not** be accessed directly since,